Medically reviewed on December 28, 2017

 Spironolactone is a potassium-sparing diuretic (water pill) that prevents your body from absorbing too much salt and keeps your potassium levels from getting too low.

-Spironolactone is used to diagnose or treat a condition in which you have too much aldosterone in your body.
+Spironolactone is also used to diagnose or treat a condition in which you have too much aldosterone in your body.
 Aldosterone is a hormone produced by your adrenal glands to help regulate the salt and water balance in your body.

 Spironolactone may also be used for purposes not listed in this medication guide.

 Spironolactone has caused tumors in animals but it is not known whether this could occur in people.
 Do not use spironolactone for any condition that has not been checked by your doctor.